Privacy Policy³

 Lawful basis for processing data

-Envirotech Group of Companies must establish a lawful basis for processing data.
+Envirotech Group must establish a lawful basis for processing data.
 Ensuring that any data the group is responsible for managing has a written lawful basis approved by the DPO.
 It is the individual’s responsibility to check the lawful basis for any data they are working with and ensure all actions comply with the lawful basis.
 At least one of the following conditions must apply whenever personal data is processed:

-1. Consent – We hold recent, clear, explicit, and defined consent for the individual’s data to be processed for a specific
+1. Consent – We hold recent, clear, explicit, and defined consent for the individual’s data to be processed for a specific purpose.

 2. Contract – The processing is necessary to fulfil or prepare a contract for the